-(1) Causes the death of another by the operation of a vehicle, while under the influence of an intoxicant.
+- (1) Cause the death of another by the operation of a vehicle, while under the influence of an intoxicant.
 "Vehicle" is defined to mean any self-propelled device for moving persons or property or pulling implements from one place to another, whether such device is operated on land, rails, water or in the air [s.
 939.22 (44), Stats.]; this is broader than the "motor vehicle" definition applicable to OWI and injury by OWI under s.
-346.63, Stats. (i.e., includes boats, snowmobiles, ATV's, trains and other vehicles in addition to motor vehicles).

-(2) Causes the death of another by the operation of a vehicle, while the person has a BAC of 0.1% or more.
-Under 1991 Wisconsin Act 277, effective January 1, 1993, "BAC of 0.1% or more" is changed to "prohibited alcohol concentration" (see Section A, 2, above).

-(3) Causes the death of another by the operation of a commercial motor vehicle [as defined in s.
+346.63, Stats. (i.e., includes boats, snowmobiles, ATV's, trains and other vehicles in addition to motor vehicles). - (2) Cause the death of another by the operation of a vehicle, while the person has a prohibited alcohol concentration (see Section A, 2, above). - (3) Cause the death of another by the operation of a commercial motor vehicle [as defined in s.
 340.01 (8), Stats.] while the person has a BAC of 0.04% or more but less than 0.1%.